owning a pet bird

 Housing & Bird Cage Cost

-One of the biggest investments upfront is the bird’s habitat.
+One of the most important and biggest investments upfront is the bird’s habitat.
 A cramped cage can cause behavioral problems and health issues.
-A good rule of thumb: your bird should be able to fully stretch both wings and hop freely.
+A good rule of thumb to own a bird is that your bird should be able to fully stretch both wings and hop freely.

 Starter Setup Includes: